krantzinator/krantzinator.github.io/_posts/2017-09-20-troubleshooting-in-ruby.markdown

 Oh I forgot to mention -- the deprecation errors I worked through at the start of this?
 Yeah those were just from getting the database to seed correctly.
 Now the _real_ deprecation upgrade work begins.

 _As a final note, my troubleshooting is still a work-in-progress.
 I keep reminding myself to **check the Issues first!** These are at least as helpful as StackOverflow, and rarely show up as well in blanket internet searches, whether using Google or DuckDuckGo or otherwise.
 CHECK THE ISSUES, SELF.
 CHECK THE ISSUES._

+_Final-final note: I just had another problem that I solved in ~5 minutes because I checked the Issues first.
+See, I **do** learn!_